kkasemos/focus-editor/Focus/ReadMe.md

 - Save as (Control+E)
 - Display editing file name on the bottom of the window.

-Since it is developed using the TextBox WPF component thus; the basic shortcust keys supported such as Cut (Control+X), Select All (Control+A).
+Since it is developed using the TextBox WPF component thus; the basic shortcut keys supported such as Cut (Control+X), Select All (Control+A).

 ## Background